Sydney Chapman Endowed Chair of Physical Sciences

 Kurths currently serves as professor of nonlinear dynamics at the Institute of Physics in Humboldt University of Berlin in Germany.
 He is also a lead scientist for Germany’s Potsdam Institute for Climate Impact Research, fellow of the Academia Europaea, and recently became the editor in chief of the journal Chaos, which is one of the American Institute of Physics’ premier science journals.

-Here are the past chairs that have help shape the Chapman Chair event:
+Here are the past chairs that have helped shape the Chapman Chair event:

 In 2009, Carmack received the J.P.
 Tully Medal in Oceanography from the Canadian Meteorological and Oceanographic Society.
 He would later be appointed the Program Research Director of the Resilience Alliance Board in 2011 and retire from the Institute of Ocean Sciences.
 In 2016, Carmack was replaced as the Sydney Chapman Chair at the University of Alaska Fairbanks by mathematical physicist Jürgen Kurths.
 Two years later, he was the recipient of the Mohn Prize from the Arctic University of Norway.
 In 2019, Carmack was appointed an Officer of the Order of Canada.